float32/persist/README.md

 `Persist` upon instantiation.

 `TData` is the data type we want to save and load.
 This might be a structure containing calibration data or user settings.
+It must be both a trivial and a standard-layout type.

 `datatype_version` is a version number which `Persist` uses to prevent loading invalid data.
 Version numbers need not be sequential, only unique.